Using the non-hydrodynamic mode to study the onset of hydrodynamic behavior in ultraperipheral symmetric nuclear collisions: Formalism

+Where, $\nabla^\mu = \Delta^{\alpha\mu} \partial_\alpha$ and $\nabla_{\langle {}_{\alpha}u_{\beta} \rangle}$ is a symbol to represent traceless symmetrization of $\nabla_\alpha u^\beta$.
+A perturbative analysis with these newly obtained expressions leads to an inherently causal system.
+There are a few variants of this theory~\cite{DNMR2010}, depending on how many terms are kept in $\pi^{\mu\nu}$ and $\Pi$ expression.
+The viscous hydrodynamics code used for this study is based on MIS theory.
+BRSSS theory~\cite{BRSSS2008} is a more comprehensive version of MIS hydrodynamics.
+A few $3^{rd}$ order versions have also been worked up~\cite{2013Jaiswal,diles2020third}.

-The second order viscous hydrodynamics used in this study is the ECHO-QGP~\cite{ECHOQGP2013,rolando2014ECHO} -- a publicly available code\footnote{http://theory.fi.infn.it/echoqgp/index.php} based on the MIS theory.
-It could be used in either (2+1)-D or (3+1)-D settings.
+The second order viscous hydrodynamics used for this study is a publicly available code\footnote{http://theory.fi.infn.it/echoqgp/index.php}, ECHO-QGP~\cite{ECHOQGP2013,rolando2014ECHO}, based on MIS theory.
+It could be used in either $(2+1)$-D or $(3+1)$-D settings and has been utilized for bulk medium evolution in quarkonia suppression study\cite{bot_study}.
 Spacetime evolution of all $T^{\mu\nu}$ components could be extracted at the output.

-A tabular form of the lattice QCD Equation of State (EoS) by Wuppertal-Budapest collaboration~\cite{WB2010} has been used in the present work.
-In this EoS, the energy density, speed of sound and pressure values are available only upto temperatures of $100$ MeV.
-Hence we spline interpolated these with the corresponding quantities from Hadron Resonance Gas (HRG)~\cite{HRG2010} for lower temperature values and used the extended range as an input for hydrodynamics.
-The dissipative correction in the energy momentum tensor are introduced in ECHO-QGP as given in Eq.(\ref{dissi_tensor}).
-The evolution of the shear part of the viscous stress tensor is given by~\cite{ECHOQGP2013};